 - Independent, Atomic Deployment: Dagster comes with atomic deployment.
 Users can update code in the repository without restarting the system.
 Atomic deployment is more reliable than reloading code regularly.

-Read Moving past Airflow: Why Dagster is the next-generation data orchestrator to get a detailed comparative analysis of Airflow and Dagster.
+Read Moving Past Airflow: Why Dagster is the next-generation data Orchestrator to get a detailed analysis of Airflow vs Dagster.

 6) Airflow Alternatives: Kedro

 Kedro is an open-source Python framework for writing Data Science code that is repeatable, manageable, and modular.
 Modularity, separation of concerns, and versioning are among the ideas borrowed from software engineering best practices and applied to Machine Learning algorithms.

 - Execution Timeline: A Kedro pipeline’s execution timeline can be viewed as a series of operations carried out by several Kedro library components including DataSets, DataCatalog, Pipeline, and Node.
 You can add extra behavior at different stages in the lifespan of these components.

 - Integrate Kedro with DataSets: DataSets can be used to connect to a variety of data sources.
 You can generate a custom dataset if the data source you want to use isn’t supported by Kedro out of the box.

 - Add CLI Commands: Plugins can be used to insert extra CLI commands that will be reused across projects.
 Kedro plugins allow you to extend Kedro’s functionality and inject new commands into the CLI.
 Plugins are created as stand-alone Python packages that are explicit to any Kedro project.

 7) Airflow Alternatives: Apache Oozie